 You may not be able actually to take the blood of patients, but watching and learning in that kind of environment can be extremely beneficial, and it can also help you to learn standard safety procedures, lab protocol, and more.

 Once you’ve completed phlebotomy training, chances are you’ll be looking for employment somewhere, but unfortunately it doesn’t always come as quickly as most of us would like.
 However, that doesn’t mean you can’t put your skills to good work, gain excellent experience, and having something great to put on your resume, all at once.

 There are many businesses, institutions, and organizations who can always benefit from certified phlebotomists who can offer their time and expertise.

-Oftentimes, these places won’t have a phlebotomist on staff, but will look for volunteers to take blood samples for various reasons, if someone is ill, etc. Because they can be easily overlooked, finding a position quickly is usually pretty easy to do.
+Often, these places won’t have a phlebotomist on staff but will look for volunteers to take blood samples for various reasons, if someone is ill, etc. Because they can be easily overlooked, finding a position quickly is usually easy to do.

 As an intern for a hospital or clinic, not only will you gain experience, but you’ll learn how that particular institution works, what their procedures are, etc. So, getting a job there is usually the following step.
 It’s a great way to give yourself more job security and better your chances of finding immediate employment after your training is complete.

 You’ll typically work alongside a licensed phlebotomist, shadowing what they do.
 Every internship is different, and some will allow you to draw blood from the patients, while others will not.
 Be sure to look into what your local hospital(s) offer as far as internships, and how you can take advantage of what they can offer in furthering your career – possibly before it even really starts!